 All alumni are welcome to re-apply.
 Enrollment is limited to a maximum of three summers for all studios.

-Arrival - June 15/16 *Select fellows will be asked to arrive several days earlier.
+Arrivals - June 14/15 * Select vocal piano, voice, and string fellows will be asked to arrive several days earlier for pre-season training

 Q: When is my application due?

 A: See Application Deadlines above.

 A: The minimum age for enrollment is 18 by the start of the Summer School & Festival; the maximum age is 34 by the Summer School & Festival end, except for string players, for whom the maximum age is 27.

 Q: Do I have to have a certain level of education to apply?